BEEBSDONE/SPSOW/README.md

 <h2 id="started">🚀 Getting started</h2>

-Compile SPSOW.c file by using the command below if you're using GCC: gcc SPSOW.c -o SPSOW
+Compile SPSOW.c file by using the command below if you're using GCC:</br>
+gcc SPSOW.c -o SPSOW

 <h2>Starting</h2>

-To start to script, execute the executable created by the compiler like so:
+To start to script, execute the executable created by the compiler like so:</br>
 ./SPSOW